 FBR is a solution-focused (SF) therapy model, which is a competency model.

-As such the model emphasises the client’s strengths and previous successes rather than dwelling on problems and past failings.
+The model emphasises on the client’s strengths and previous successes rather than dwelling on problems and past failings.
 The approach requires you to work from the client’s understandings of their concerns/situations and what they themselves might want to change.

 The FBR programme is designed for the client to replace problematic behaviours with their solution behaviour.